Learning of Long-Horizon Sparse-Reward Robotic Manipulator Tasks with Base Controllers: Introduction

-In robotic tasks, there are many shared task structures and common action primitives.
-Also, non-DRL based control policies may serve as priors for learning.
-Considering these, we propose a hybrid method for robotic task learning exploiting existing controllers, which we refer to as \textit{base controllers}.
-The main contributions of this paper include: \begin{itemize} \item We present a novel learning scheme that incorporates base controllers for resolving the challenges of sparse rewards and long task horizons.
-The proposed approach greatly relives the exploration cost during learning. \item We extend our approach to an ensemble of base controllers, and show our generalizabilities to various state based to raw-sensor-data based tasks, in all of which the final learned policies outperform the base controllers. \item The results validate that, compared with learning from demonstrations, our approach accelerates the learning speed by orders of magnitude and is also effective in handling difficult tasks which can not be solved by demonstration learners. \end{itemize}
+Considering these, we propose a hybrid method for robotic task learning with existing controllers, which is referred to as base controllers.
+The base controller has its own fixed mode, and the network will explore based on behavior model of the base controller.
+Conservative and slow controllers with high accuracy and aggressive and efficient controllers with low accuracy are difficult to be selected as appropriate guiding baselines.
+Therefore, we also study an ensemble strategy of base controllers, to merge the advantages of different base controllers.
+The network can learn a flexible strategy and make a reasonable choice under different base controllers for learning, to get an end-to-end controller with high efficiency and high precision.
+The main contributions of this paper include: \begin{itemize} \item Long horizons and sparse rewards make it difficult for robots to obtain rewards to optimize networks.
+We present a novel learning scheme that incorporates base controllers to resolve the challenges of sparse-reward and long-horizon robotic tasks.
+The proposed approach greatly relieves the exploration cost during learning. \item We extend our approach to an ensemble of base controllers so that the network can aggregate the advantages of these controllers.
+The final network performance is better than all these base controllers. \item The experiments demonstrate that, compared with learning from demonstrations, our approach accelerates the learning speed by orders of magnitude and is also effective in handling difficult tasks which can not be solved by demonstration learners. \end{itemize}

-\section{RELATED WORK}
+The rest of this article is organized as follows.
+Section II summarizes some works related to this paper.
+Section III describes our method.
+Section IV shows the experiment details and results.
+Finally, the conclusion is drawn in the fifth section.

+\section{Related Work}